asnelt/mnistvit/README.md

-A PyTorch-only implementation of a vision transformer (ViT) for training on MNIST, achieving greater than 99% test accuracy with default parameters and without any data augmentation.
+A PyTorch-only implementation of a vision transformer (ViT) for training on MNIST, achieving greater than 99% test accuracy with default parameters and without any data augmentation or pre-training.
 The ViT architecture and learning parameters can be configured easily.
 Code for hyperparameter optimization is provided as well.

 ## Requirements

-The package requires Python 3.10 or greater and additionally requires `torch` and `torchvision`.
+The package requires Python 3.10 or greater and additionally requires the `torch` and `torchvision` packages.
 The ViT itself requires `torch` only.
 For hyperparameter optimization, additionally `ray[tune]` and `optuna` are required.

 ## Installation